m-labs/artiq/doc/manual/writing_a_driver.rst

 Writing a driver
 ================

-These instructions cover writing a simple driver for a "slow" device, that uses the controller paradigm.
+These instructions cover writing a simple driver for a "slow" device, that uses the controller mechanism.

 The controller
 --------------